styled-components/styled-components/CONTRIBUTING.md

 [Core team members](./CORE_TEAM.md) have the responsibility of pushing new releases to npm.
 The release process is as follows:

-1. Make sure you have the latest changes and are on the master branch: `git checkout master && git pull origin master`
+1. Make sure you have the latest changes and are on the main branch: `git checkout main && git pull origin main`
 2. Install all the dependencies by running `yarn` in the root folder.
 This will also install `lerna`.
 3. Create a new branch based on the version number, for example `git checkout -b 3.4.1`
 4. Update the [CHANGELOG.md](./CHANGELOG.md) with the new version number, add a new Unreleased section at the top and edit the links at the bottom so everything is linked correctly